duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

     --workdir          Temporary working directory.
     --device           The device you want to flash the image to --steps            Steps to perform
+    --linux-username   Username of the linux user to create on the flashed device The default is: duckie
+    --linux-password   Password to access the linux user profile created on the flashed device The default is: quackquack

 For a full list of the options, run